 It seems my life up till then was about learning lessons the hard way.
 Indeed, my mental and emotional health issues have challenged me to the very core of my existence.
 If only I had known about books like “Women and Their Fathers” by Victoria Secunda while in the family religion.
-Such was not to be, since reading non-Jehovah’s books were not permitted.
+Such was not to be, since reading non-Jehovah’s Witnesses books were not permitted.
 My therapist suggested reading that book and I found it immeasurably helpful in understanding the connections between a woman’s father and the men she falls in love with.
 Conceivably I — like Niels Bohr — could say, “An expert is a person who has made all possible errors within a limited range of human experience.”

 How many times have I fallen asleep while praying for death throughout this lifetime?
 Yet, when morning arrived, I always woke up.
 That told me that I had a reason to go on.
 My soul in effect said, “It’s not time yet, sweet one.”
 Especially was that true since I got involved with another dancing man in British Columbia.

 Now I live for my moments of grace.
-I live for the peaceful awareness — those lovely feelings of happiness and restful togetherness as a couple — this time, with a man who doesn’t drink or carouse — and who loves and cherished me, without any harsh religious rules.
+I live for the peaceful awareness — those lovely feelings of happiness and restful togetherness as a couple — this time, with a man who doesn’t drink or carouse — and who loves and cherishes me, without any harsh religious rules.
 Life is better now in so many ways.
 Best of all, I’m no longer labeled the “sick one”.

 Shunning Mom Losing my humanity in the name of god.